Samialsayadi/TextClassification/README.md

 #  Classify Unlabeled short texts

+> Perform an experiment, launching the goal: experiment(Measure, FileName, CategoryList, Process).
+>The "Measure" parameter can be one of the following constants: [ont, path, wup, lch, res, jcn, jin, yarm].
+>The constant "ont" means that you want to perform the experimentes using a predefined ontology, that you must first load before launching the predicate "experiment/4".
+>The other constants are the acronyms of standard linguistic similarity measures which are computed thanks to the connection to the Prolog version of the WordNet database.
+>This connection is automatically established by the cataloging.bpl program (and it does not require uploading an ontology).

 In order to reproduce the experiments, follow these steps:
 <ol>
  <li>1) Go to the working directory: the one where is placed the cataloging.bpl program and a directory 'finalexperiments' containing the document collections and ontologies.